 Total breast reconstruction using autologous fat grafting

-Dr. Stephen Ray at CTCA at Midwestern Regional Medical Center and Dr. Arch Miller at CTCA at Southwestern Regional Medical Center are now performing total breast reconstruction using autologous fat grafting.
+Dr. Stephen Ray at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center in suburban Chicago performs total breast reconstruction using autologous fat grafting.

 Some potential advantages of autologous fat grafting include: